Dre Campbell Farm

 In the summer and fall, woodpiles that are normally used as firewood in the winter are attractive places for female spongy moths to lay egg masses.

-Therefore, covering woodpiles with tarpaulin will help keep away these pests.
+Therefore, covering woodpiles with tarpaulin or something similar will help keep away these pests.

 13. Vinegar

 Vinegar can be used to control many pests and insects that threaten plants.
-They will die within hours of coming into contact with it.
+These caterpillars will die within hours of coming into contact with vinegar.

 14. Neem Oil

 Another remedy worth considering is neem oil.
-You can use it to kill all kinds of pests, even eggs.
+You can use it to kill and repel all kinds of pests.
 It can be purchased as a concentrate and used to coat plants, pests, and their eggs.

 Takeaway

-Gypsy moths were accidentally released in North America in 1869 [2].
-Since then, they have spread and infested many areas of the US.
+Gypsy moths (spongy moths) were accidentally released in North America in 1869 [2].
+Since then, they have spread and infested many areas of the United States.

 Healthy trees can withstand a season of damage.
 However, take precautions and apply the natural treatments above to prevent a gypsy moth infestation.